Advanced Bedside Monitoring in ARF*

 *ARF – Acute Respiratory Failure

-This new two day master class will bring new insights on respiratory mechanics, waveforms interpretations, esophageal pressure, ultrasound & EIT.
+This three day master class will bring new insights on respiratory mechanics, waveforms interpretations, esophageal pressure, ultrasound & EIT.
 Participants will experience a progressive immersion in the content, active learning techniques and a variety of instructional strategies from interactive lectures and round table with open debates on specific topics, to clinical study workshops and hands-on.

 For deeper penetration into what is being learned an online support classroom with various study resources will be made available prior to the master class.